 - Public-sector super funds—usually only open to employees of federal and state government departments.

-- Self-managed super funds (SMSFs)—private superannuation funds that are managed by members (one to four people).
+- Self-managed super funds (SMSFs)—private superannuation funds that are managed by members (one to six people).

 How do I choose a super fund?